 It was the Reverend Martin Luther King, Jr., who did those things, and that’s why I believe that he is worthy of being known as America’s last great statesmen.

 Some people might argue that King’s nonviolence precludes him from being on the same list with Washington, but I don’t think so.
-Reverend King had chosen his strategy of nonviolent resistance, and it was a winning strategy – it brought down segregation in America.
-Nonviolence can’t bring down all injustices – Nazism, for instance, was out of its purview – but even against the Nazis, nonviolent resistors like Corrie ten Boom saved many lives.
+As it turned out, Reverend King's chosen strategy of nonviolent resistance was a winning strategy.
+Nonviolence could not have worked against any injustice, but it did bring down segregation in America, which is what King was trying to do.

 The important element here lies in resistance, in defying the authorities and holding to principles which you will not give up even if you are ordered to do so.
-No modern American politician holds such principles; they will yield on anything if a court issues an injunction.
-Not so with Reverend King, who defied injunctions against his assemblies and marches.
+No major statesman in present-day America holds such principles; they always work within the established legal system, and will yield on anything if they sense the slightest chance of personal risk.
+Not so with Reverend King, who defied numerous laws and injunctions to hold his assemblies and marches.
 “We aren't going to let dogs or water hoses turn us around,” he said, “we aren't going to let any injunction turn us around.”

 Here was a man who was willing to get arrested, beaten, or shot rather than yield his ground, and he stood at the head of thousands of followers were likewise willing to get arrested, beaten, or shot.

 You cannot bring down the great injustices by opposing them through strictly legal means.
 Forms of dissent that are permitted are permitted for a reason.
-A resistor who does what isn’t permitted is a threat to the authorities, whether that resistance is violent or not.
+Only a resistor who does what isn’t permitted is a threat to the authorities.

 Reverend King understood this, as should every minister in a religion whose scriptures say that “We ought to obey God rather than man.”
-It is sad to see that so many modern Christians take the opposite approach, and teach that it is a virtue to obey man’s laws no matter what.
-But the only reason they’re even capable of practicing their watered-down Christianity is because people like Peter and Paul chose to practice the other form of Christianity, and got crucified for it.
+Granted, there was always been plenty of Christians who have taken the opposite approach, and taught that it was a virtue to obey man’s laws no matter what.
+But the only reason they were even capable of practicing their watered-down Christianity is because people like Peter and Paul chose to practice the other form of Christianity, and got crucified for it.

 On the day before his martyrdom, Reverend King gave his famous speech, “I’ve been to the Mountain-Top.”
-In it, he exhorted his followers, “Develop a kind of dangerous unselfishness.”
+In it, he exhorted his followers to “Develop a kind of dangerous unselfishness.”

 He told the story of the Good Samaritan, and speculated on why the Priest and Levite passed the wounded man by.
 He talked of having gone to the Holy Land and seen the road where the story was set, and how it was a winding, dangerous road.
 Perhaps the Levite, fearing that if he paused his journey, he might be robbed as well, asked himself: “If I stop to help this man, what will happen to me?”